Mochaul/progfound2-lab/lab_3/README.md

 ### **What's the story?**

-Berkat bantuanmu dan Dek Depe pekan lalu, tugas Kak Pewe sebagai petugas survei Provinsi Tamfir telah terlaksana dengan baik.
-Sebagai ucapan terima kasih, Kak Pewe mengundang kamu dan Dek Depe untuk mengunjungi Rabbit House Provinsi Tamfir yang dikelola oleh Kak Pewe.
-“Rabbit House ini bukan hanya sebuah kafe untuk minum kopi, namun juga merupakan rumah yang dapat mempercepat perkembangbiakan kelinci!” kata Kak Pewe.

-Rumah kelinci tersebut mempunyai beberapa peraturan:
-1. Kak Pewe akan mengaktifkan rumah itu dengan memasukkan sebuah kelinci dengan nama.
-2. Kelinci tersebut akan berkembang biak sekali, menghasilkan kelinci-kelinci yang merupakan setiap permutasi dari nama kelinci dewasa yang dihilangkan satu huruf.
-3. Tiap kelinci baru akan langsung berkembang biak lagi sesuai aturan nomor 2.
-4. Tiap kelinci akan berkembang biak sekali saja.
-Jika sudah berkembang biak, tidak dapat berkembang biak lagi.
-Kelinci baru akan terus berkembang biak hingga tidak ada kelinci baru yang dapat berkembang biak lagi (kelinci bernama satu huruf tidak dapat berkembang biak lagi).

 Thanks to your help and Dek Depe last week, Kak Pewe's job as a Tamfir Province survey officer has been done very well.
-As a thank you, Kak Pewe invited you and Dek Depe to visit Rabbit House Tamfir Province managed by Kak Pewe.
-"Rabbit House is not just a cafe for coffee, but also a home that can speed up the breeding of rabbits!"
-Said Kak Pewe.
+As a thank you, Kak Pewe invited you and Dek Depe to visit the Rabbit House Tamfir Province managed by Kak Pewe.
+"Rabbit House is not just a cafe for coffee, but also a home that can speed up the breeding of rabbits!" said Kak Pewe.

 The rabbit house has several rules:
-1. Kak Pewe will activate the house by entering a rabbit by name.
+1. Kak Pewe will activate the house by entering a rabbit with a name.
 2. The rabbit will breed once, producing rabbits that are every permutation of an adult rabbit's name which has omitted one letter.
 3. Each new rabbit will immediately reproduce again according to rule number 2.
 4. Each rabbit will breed once.
 If it has multiplied, it can not breed again.
 New rabbits will continue to breed until no new rabbits can breed again (one-lettered rabbits can not breed anymore).

 Example:
 Suppose Kak Pewe put a rabbit named **PEWEW** into the Rabbit House.
 The rabbit will breed five rabbits: **EWEW**, **PWEW**, **PEEW**, **PEWW**, and **PEWE**.
 The four rabbits will breed again.
-A rabbit named **EWEW** will breed and produce four rabbits: **WEW**, **EEW**, **EWW**, **EWE**.
+A rabbit named **EWEW** will breed and produce four rabbits: **WEW**, **EEW**, **EWW**, and **EWE**.
 This will happen until all rabbits can not breed (if a rabbit has a 1-letter long name, it can not breed).

 Dek Depe is very curious, and wanted to know how many rabbits are in the Rabbit House after a single rabbit has been put.
 He asks you as his friend who has learned about the recursive method to implement a recursive program that can calculate how many rabbits will be produced if a single rabbit has been put into the Rabbit House.